What Price Glory (1926)

 Of course, you must meet Private Kiper and private Lipinsky, two inseparable war buddies who add so much warmth and real humor behind the lines.
 They are living prototypes of millions of our boys who even under fire never lost their sense of comedy and good fellowship.
 "What Price Glory" is the most sincere film of the century.
 To see it is to become a living part of it.

-Fox Presents The Motion picture
+William Fox Presents The Motion picture

 Based on the Stage Play By Laurence Stallings and Maxwell Anderson